matthewlong29/PareAndFlourish_Site/_posts/2016-12-14-lean-in-book-review.md

 modified: December 14, 2016

-author: "Skylar Wooden, Katie Butler"
+author: "Skylar Wooden and Katie Butler"

 excerpt: "It’s no secret that the playing field is uneven.
 Women are seen through a different set of eyes—as if estrogen will wilt the growth of business.
 The author discusses the obstacles women face in a positive light, rather than presenting them as a never-ending struggle."